Part 3. Finding Usages

 Feline), PyCharm will jump to the corresponding usage and place the caret at it.

-Now look at the toolbar of the pop-up window.
+Now look at the toolbar of the popup.
 If you still think that it would be nice to view usages in the Find tool window, click the pin button .
-The pop-up list disappears, and instead you see the search results in the well-known Find tool window.
+The list disappears, and instead you see the search results in the well-known Find tool window.

 Finally, if you are not happy with the search options, click to show the dialog box.